-The below policy details apply to residents of the following states: California and Washington.
+The below policy details apply only to residents of Washington.

 What is covered